rymdhund/binaric/readme.md

 ## Types

 The basic numeric types are `i8` up to `i64`.
+You can enter numbers in decimal, hex or binary.

 ```
 i8   128        # one byte given by a decimal number
 i32  1024       # four byte given by decimal number
 i32  -1         # four bytes given by a negative decimal number
 i8   0xff       # one byte given by a hex number
+i8   0b11001100 # one byte given by a binary number
 ```

 Underscores in numbers are ignored but can be used to improve readability.

 ```
-million: i32  1_000_000
+i32  1_000_000     # one million

-flags:   i8   0b111_01_000
+i8   0b111_01_000  # some flags
 ```

 Endianess is specified by `.le` or `.be`.
 Big endian is the default.